Shared Arctic Association

 Art.
 2 PURPOSE

-The purpose of the “Shared Arctic Association” is to provide ideal and financial support for art and culture of peoples in the polar regions, with the aim of making contemporary art of these regions better known internationally, to contribute to the preservation of the diversity of cultures and provide an insight into the way of life and climate-related challenges of the peoples in the Arctic, as well as to improve the understanding of global interrelationships in the environment.
+The purpose of the “One Arctic” is to provide ideal and financial support for art and culture of peoples in the polar regions, with the aim of making contemporary art of these regions better known internationally, to contribute to the preservation of the diversity of cultures and provide an insight into the way of life and climate-related challenges of the peoples in the Arctic, as well as to improve the understanding of global interrelationships in the environment.
 Within the scope of its objectives, the association can also be active in other areas, such as medicine or archeology.

 Art.
-3 Resources
+3

 The association's funds consist of the annual membership fees, the proceeds from the association's activities, donations and other contributions.
 They are to be used exclusively for pursuing the purpose of the association as outlined in Art.
 2 of the By-Laws.